redmacdev1988/quicksort/README.md

 Then we hit the right array, which is divAndConq(2+1, 3) or divAndConq(3,3).
 The terminating statement of when low == high, we print (process) it.
 **We have now printed [1 2 3 4]**

+As you see, we have printed the left side of the main array.
+The next step is actually to print the pivot at index 4, which is 5.
+Thus at this point we have printed (processed) [1 2 3 4 5]

+We continue in this fashion for the right array.
+And this is how recursive divide and conquer can touch every element in the array, in order.